Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Put the jam into tightly and cover tightly.

-JAM RECIPES: RASPBERRY JAM RECIPE
+JAM RECIPES for RASPBERRY JAM

 3 kg raspberries